 Packing for a repositioning cruise is different from packing for a shorter cruise since you’ll experience multiple destinations and climates during your vacation.

-The most important tip when packing for a repositioning cruise is to bring plenty of layers that can be mixed and matched.
+The most important cruise packing tip for these itineraries is to bring plenty of layers that can be mixed and matched.
 Layers are key to making sure you’re comfortable during the duration of your cruise.

 Breathable t-shirts and long linen pants for tropical or other balmy-weather stops will pair well with cardigans and sweaters for cooler days in ports or evenings out on your stateroom’s veranda.